-While many speakers modulate their prosody in response to emoji cues, some recordings exhibit similar prosodic patterns across different emoji conditions.
-These instances raise a question: do such overlaps stem from meaningful semantic similarities between emojis, or from expressive limitations on the part of the speaker?
-Distinguishing between these possibilities is challenging, especially when the lexical content of the sentence already implies a dominant tone.
+While many speakers modulate prosody in response to emojis, others produce similar patterns across different emoji conditions.
+These overlaps raise questions about whether they stem from meaningful semantic similarities or individual expressive limitations, a distinction that is particularly challenging when lexical content implies a dominant tone.

-For example, a highly varied speaker produced nearly identical renditions of \textit{“Happy birthday, have a great day”} with and without the emoji \grinningsmile (beaming face).
-Here, the emoji reinforces the positivity already encoded in the sentence.
-The lack of prosodic contrast may reflect semantic redundancy, where the emoji aligns closely with the verbal tone and elicits no further modulation.
-Similarly, \textit{“He started salsa dancing”} was delivered in a comparable way with \hearteyes and \dancer emojis.
-Though visually different, both convey excitement and approval, likely driving the similar expressive contour observed.
-Here, prosodic convergence may reflect shared affective intent rather than a failure to differentiate.
-In contrast, other examples suggest potential expressive constraints.
-For instance, the sentence\textit{ “Welp, this is gonna hurt to watch”} was read in an emotionally flat manner for both the \grimacing and \sad emojis, despite their divergent affective tones (nervous tension vs. sadness).
-This could reflect a difficulty, inability or unwillingness to encode nuanced emotional distinctions in prosody, or simply a mismatch between the emoji and the speaker’s interpretation of the utterance.
+Semantic redundancy often explains this lack of contrast.
+For instance, in utterances like \textit{“Happy birthday, have a great day”} or \textit{“He started salsa dancing,” }the inherent positivity of the text aligns closely with emojis such as \grinningsmile, \hearteyes, or \dancer.
+In these cases, the lack of prosodic differentiation likely reflects shared affective intent or semantic alignment rather than a failure to encode the cue.
+Conversely, other examples suggest expressive constraints.
+The sentence \textit{“Welp, this is gonna hurt to watch”} was read in an emotionally flat manner for both \grimacing and \sad despite their divergent tones of nervous tension and sadness.
+Such instances may reflect a difficulty or unwillingness to encode nuanced emotional distinctions in prosody, or a mismatch between the emoji and the speaker’s personal interpretation.

-Together, these examples highlight a challenge for RQ1: similar prosody across conditions may reflect semantic overlap, speaker limitations, or deliberate downplaying of emoji cues.
-Disentangling these factors is methodologically difficult and would require detailed manual inspection and speaker-level analysis.
+Together, these examples highlight a central challenge for RQ1: similar prosody across conditions may reflect semantic overlap, speaker limitations, or the deliberate downplaying of emoji cues.
+Disentangling these factors is methodologically difficult and would require detailed manual inspection alongside speaker-level analysis.